 - Use meaningful dollar amounts.

 - The Investment Amount must be a meaningful amount of money to the client.
-If someone with a $2 million net worth uses $10,000 as an investment amount, it's almost guaranteed that they will score a 90 to 99 on the risk questionnaire.
+If someone with a $2 million net worth uses $10,000 as an investment amount, they’re guaranteed to receive an inaccurate result from the questionnaire.
+Using a meaningful dollar amount in any Nitrogen questionnaire promotes true-to-life tradeoffs and hypotheticals that challenge a person’s decision-making.
+The goal here is to promote a meaningful conversation and some real soul-searching for the client.
+An inaccurate investment amount will lead to the opposite, and ultimately, an inaccurate result.

 - If using the Detailed approach, the Devastation Amount is equally important.
-This is the number that, if the client’s investments fell to this amount, it would be completely unacceptable and utterly devastating to them.
+This is the number that would be completely unacceptable, and devastating, for a client to lose.
 An “acceptable loss” will not do.
-The amount is so devastating that, if they reached this point, they would have to take painful or unexpected actions, such as moving in with their parents or their kids, because they feel like their portfolio has little chance to recover.
+The amount is so devastating that, if they reached this point, they would have to take painful or unexpected actions, such as radically altering their monthly spending, reducing their housing costs, or selling major belongings because they feel like their portfolio has little chance to recover.

-(Most clients innately understand their devastation amount, but a few may struggle to define it.
+- Most clients innately understand their devastation amount, but a few may struggle to define it.
 One advisor suggested this simple question: “How far would your portfolio have to fall before you’d fire me as your advisor?”
-That may be a good starting point for devastation if nothing else.)
+That may be a good starting point for devastation if your client struggles with the concept.

 - Resist the urge to answer for the client.